Diplomacy (game): Major championship tournaments

 The World Diplomacy Convention (WDC or World DipCon) is held annually in different places in the world.
 The winner of WDC is considered to be the World Champion of Diplomacy.
 WDC was first held in 1988 in Birmingham, England, and was held at two-year intervals before becoming an annual event.
 WDC's site moves among four regions: North America, Europe, Australasia, and the rest of the world, with a requirement that successive WDC's are always held in different regions.

 The North American Diplomacy Convention (DipCon) is held annually in different places in North America, to determine the North American Champion of Diplomacy.
 DipCon was first held in 1966 in Youngstown, Ohio.
 DipCon's site rotates among West, Central, and East regions.

 The European Diplomacy Convention (Euro DipCon) is held annually in different places in Europe, to determine the European Champion of Diplomacy.

 Over a dozen other countries hold face-to-face national championship tournaments.

 Other major face-to-face tournaments

-Many of the larger multi-game conventions, such as the World Boardgaming Championships, Gen Con, Origins, ManorCon, TempleCon, and Dragonflight also host Diplomacy tournaments.
+Many of the larger multi-game conventions, such as the World Boardgaming Championships, Gen Con, Origins, Carnage Gaming Convention, ManorCon, TempleCon, and Dragonflight also host Diplomacy tournaments.
 On occasion, WDC or DipCon will be held in conjunction with one of these conventions.

 In addition, many of the larger local and regional clubs host tournaments on an annual basis and always encourage visitors from the local area as well as any travelers from around the globe.